 Cyber security risks can increase when businesses use third-party applications and services, “particularly those developed by smaller organisations, such as start-ups”, says Dan Whitehead, chief counsel global regulatory at law firm Hogan Lovells.
 His firm is kept busy with clients reporting cyber security incidents and cautions businesses to be wary of AI tools that “may be poorly tested or exhibit zero-day vulnerabilities.”

-James Farrow, head of product at software firm Railsr, gives the example of machine learning and data science platform Hugging Face, which contained models that could attack user environments, potentially resulting in data disclosure: “A lack of knowledge how data is used by public models is probably the biggest worry.”
+James Farrow, product leader at software firm Railsr, gives the example of machine learning and data science platform Hugging Face, which contained models that could attack user environments, potentially resulting in data disclosure: “A lack of knowledge how data is used by public models is probably the biggest worry.”

 For financial services operators, regulatory compliance can compound these challenges, even if the regulations themselves are aimed at protecting the money, data and privacy of businesses, customers.